 If you had an opportunity to watch any of our other blogs regarding the matrimonial home, you will be familiar with the fact that the family dwelling holds a very special place in family law and especially in circumstances of separation and divorce.
 Under Ontario's Family Law Act, both spouses have the right to possess or live in the matrimonial home whether or not both parties have legal ownership of the property.
 Consider the situation where you, or your spouse, have decided to separate, this does not allow the legal owner of the house to force the other one to move out.
 The legal owner of the property cannot change the locks or sell the property.
 Neither party can take steps with respect to the home without an agreement or court order.
 Recall that these property rights only apply to married parties and not those who are in common law relationships.

-If you require further information regarding the matrimonial home and separation, or simply want to consult with a lawyer regarding the matrimonial home through a separation, please contact us at (905) 581-7222 to schedule a consultation.
+If you require further information regarding the matrimonial home and separation, or simply wish to schedule a free initial consultation with a lawyer, please contact us at 1-855-909-9903.

-Thank you for taking the time to watch this presentation, and I hope that you have found it helpful.
-For more information about separation and matrimonial homes, please also visit our website.
+Thank you for taking the time to watch this presentation.
+I hope that you have found it helpful.
+For more information about separation and matrimonial homes, please also visit our website at www.separation.ca.